-ABOUT THE AUTHORS
+ABOUT THE WRITERS

-Hello Griffin.
-You recently moved to Los Angeles.
+Alden Nagel: You recently moved to Los Angeles.
 How has your life been there, so far?
 What have you been up to?

-It's been great.
+Griffin S.: It's been great.
 When you mention LA to people, you get a full spectrum of reactions, some warranted and some not.
 People have loaded opinions of the city, but to me, it has felt authentic and welcoming.
 I have gotten to know some amazing people so far and have really felt my creative spark returning so to speak.
 I absolutely love LA, despite the fact that as someone who was born in NYC, this probably puts me up for execution in New York.

 As far as what I've been up to, a lot of creative projects actually.
 Let's be honest, no one really wants to talk about their day job and neither do I. I have some photoshoots in the works that I'm excited about, getting to work with some awesome people I am stoked to have the chance to collaborate with.